PowersLiam/Dice-Helper/README.md

 FEATURES
 1. A main loop to repeatedly enter commands.
 Found in Program.cs.
 2. Input validation utilizing regular expressions.
 Found in Program.cs.
 3. Invalid inputs being written to a text file.
-Code found in Program.cs, InvalidInputLog.txt file found in Dice Helper/bin/Debug/net6.0.
+Code found in Program.cs, InvalidInputLog.txt file found in the same folder as the exe.
 4. 3 unit tests to make sure the program is functioning as intended.
 Found in DiceTest solution in the UnitTest1.cs.
 5. A chart command to visualize probability data.
 Called in main loop in Progeam.cs, but calculated and printed to console in Dice.cs.